 By working from home, you’re not only reducing your CO2 emissions associated with your journey to work, but you are more likely to avoid disposable plastics & packaging associated with convenience food and office life.

 Do you know the size of your carbon footprint?
 Measure it here with our carbon footprint calculator.
+Or if you want to know the emissions of an individual flight, see this flight carbon footprint calculator.

 The pros of working from home